Adrian Edmondson: 1990s

 Edmondson played Brad Majors in the 1990 West End run of The Rocky Horror Show, alongside Tim McInnerny as Frank-N-Furter and Ed Tudor-Pole as Riff-Raff.
 He also appears on the soundtrack album of the production.
 In 1991, he teamed with his comedy partner Rik Mayall once more, this time co-writing and co-starring in their own sitcom, Bottom.
 Edmondson starred as "Edward Elizabeth Hitler" opposite Mayall's "Richard Richard".
 The series featured the slapstick, crude humour for which the pair had become famous but with more in-depth character analysis.

 Edmondson played Estragon to Mayall's Vladimir in Samuel Beckett's play Waiting for Godot in the West End, in a production that opened at the Queen's Theatre on 30 September 1991.
 Bottom became very popular, but it was criticised for its often vulgar humour.
 The show was also turned into five UK stage tours (1993, 1995, 1997, 2001 and 2003).

-In 1993, Edmondson starred alongside Richard Briers in a black comedy called If You See God, Tell Him.
-Edmondson played Gordon Spry, whose uncle (Briers) is paralysed and has a greatly reduced attention span.
-His erratic behaviour causes problems for Gordon.
-The series comprised four episodes, each 45 minutes long, and only broadcast once.
-The BBC has not repeated the series, although one episode was broadcast on BBC Four on 3 December 2007.
+In 1993, Edmondson starred alongside Richard Briers in a black comedy called If You See God, Tell Him, where Edmondson played Gordon Spry, whose uncle (Briers) is paralysed and has a greatly reduced attention span, and his erratic behaviour causes problems.

 In September 1995, Edmondson released his first (comic) novel, The Gobbler.
 In 1996, he played the role of Ace Face/Bellboy at the Who's performance of Quadrophenia at London's Hyde Park.
 A video game called Animal, featuring Peperami's "the animal", was released the same year, with the character being voiced by Edmondson.
-From 1997 to 1998 he voiced engine stoker Jones, a major character in the animated series Captain Star.
-In the 1998 ITV pantomime Jack and the Beanstalk, Edmondson played Jack's mother Dame Dolly alongside Neil Morrissey, Denise Van Outen, Paul Merton, Julian Clary and Julie Walters.
+From 1997 to 1998, he voiced engine stoker "Limbs" Jones, a major character in the animated series Captain Star.

+In the 1998 ITV pantomime Jack and the Beanstalk, Edmondson played Jack's mother Dame Dolly alongside Griff Rhys Jones, Neil Morrissey, Denise Van Outen, Paul Merton, Julian Clary and Julie Walters.